frschboyy/Automated-Grading-System/.github/ISSUE_TEMPLATE/change_request-md.md

 ✅ **Labels to Assign:** `enhancement`, `security`, `bug` (Choose based on type)
 ✅ **Assign to:** _(Developer responsible for implementing the change)_
+## **Approval Process**
+CRs are reviewed by the **Project Lead** and assigned to the responsible developer.
+- If approved, the assigned developer **creates a feature branch** and starts implementation.
+- After implementation, the CR is **tested, merged, and marked as completed** in GitHub Issues.
+- If issues arise, they are logged in GitHub Issues for further adjustments.